 The entire process takes approximately two days from start to finish.
 If documents are submitted in order, a certificate evidencing the status of the fund will be issued and the activities of the fund can commence.

-Main requirements of both Approved and Incubator fund
+The main requirements of both Approved and Incubator funds are:

 - Having two directors, one of which is an individual who has filed their resume with the authorities, and one that can be a company or individual